 There are many Sicilian writers with whom I did not get acquainted, at least not yet.
 But of the dozen or so I have read and written about, it has to be Leonardo Sciascia and Giuseppe di Lampedusa.
 If you only read those two, you would be on your way to a basic understanding of who Sicilians are.
 Of course, go back a few years and explore Luigi Pirandello and Giovanni Verga, and watch the Visconti films “The Leopard” and La terra trema.

 Sicilians famously do not consider themselves Italian.
-The only time, perhaps and I say this flippantly, of course that they claim to be Italians is when Italy is a finalist in World Cup Soccer.
-They are different for all the reasons I’ve mentioned 3,000 years of being ruled by at least 15 or so outsiders, the dangers of everyday life, etc. but also because of their awareness that those in the north of Italy only want them for their military service or their labor in automobile factories or as maids in their homes.
+The only time, perhaps and I say this flippantly, of course, that they claim to be Italians is when Italy is a finalist in World Cup Soccer.
+They are different for all the reasons I’ve mentioned 3,000 years of being ruled by at least 15 or so outsiders, the dangers of everyday life, etc. but also because of their awareness that those in the north of Italy only want them for their military service or their labour in automobile factories or as maids in their homes.
 Just recently, a northern Italian Member of Parliament said he considered that sending his home soccer team to play in Palermo was the same as sending it to Africa.
 Sicilians do not feel they are part of the peninsula.
 Rome lets Sicily’s roads deteriorate while pouring money into the north.
 Funds might be sent down for a project, but when the money runs out, work is stopped, often for years.
 One of my earliest memories while driving around eastern Sicily in the mid1980s was highway offramps heading to nowhere, abandoned ends of bridges over highways with no middle span, unfinished apartment houses and factories, all left to rust and crumble.
-Sicilian oranges are left to rot unpicked while Rome strikes deals with Morocco to import oranges in exchange for North Africans buying Fiats made in the north of Italy.
+Sicilian oranges are left to rot unpicked while Rome strikes a deal with Morocco to import oranges in exchange for North Africans buying Fiats made in the north of Italy.
 It’s complicated, and what I have cited here barely scratches the surface.

 I know you are a real Italophile and have written extensively about Italy, please tell us more about the subjects of your books.

 My first book, “A Sweet and Glorious Land: Revisiting the Ionian Sea”, is about southern Italy, particularly Naples, Calabria, Basilicata, and Puglia.
 Then came “Venice Against the Sea: A City Besieged”.
-It deal with Venice’s struggle with high water in the face of global climate change.
+It deals with Venice’s struggle with high water in the face of global climate change.
 My Sicily book was third (“Seeking Sicily: A Cultural Journey Through Myth and Reality in the Heart of the Mediterranean”).
 Fourth is “Hidden Tuscany: Discovering Art, Culture, and Memories in a Well Known Region’s Unknown Places”.
-The fourth deals with western Tuscany, which many travelers to Tuscany ignore while spending their time along the region’s east side.
+The fourth deals with western Tuscany, which many travellers to Tuscany ignore while spending their time along the region’s east side.

 For more information about John Keahey’s books and impressive book trailer for Seeking Sicily see his author page here.

-Seeking Sicily is available on Amazon here.
+Seeking Sicily is also still available on Book Depository and Amazon.